rocjay1/rocjay1-winlab/hyperv_home_lab_build.md

 Add-NetNatStaticMapping -NatName "LabNAT" -Protocol TCP -ExternalIPAddress 0.0.0.0 -ExternalPort 53390 -InternalIPAddress $DC2IP -InternalPort 3389
 ```

-> Security note: Limit exposure to your LAN only and consider firewall rules.
+> Security note: Limit exposure to your LAN only (bind ExternalIPAddress to your LAN IP, not 0.0.0.0) and consider host/guest firewall rules.

 ### Optional: backup